 The changeover in California from Spanish to Mexican control in 1821 brought new laws, and a shift of power from missionaries to secular governors and powerful ranching families.
-The emigration of Mexican settlers, Russian colonists, American fur trappers and homesteaders, and European entrepreneurs introduced new social complexities.
+The immigration of Mexican settlers, Russian colonists, American fur trappers and homesteaders, and European entrepreneurs introduced new social complexities.
 The arrival of European weeds, crops, and animals — especially cattle and horses — transformed California's natural spaces.
 When the US-Mexican War broke out in 1846, much of California was unrecognizable to native groups that had witnessed the coming of the Spaniards less than 80 years before.

 The Rise of the Californios The decline of the missions allowed for the rise of ranching in California.
 To encourage agricultural development, the new Mexican government distributed more than 500 land grants to prominent families.
-Well-connected could secure grants for each family member, creating an elite class of rancheros who controlled hundreds of thousands of prime acres.
+Well-connected families could secure grants for each family member, creating an elite class of rancheros who controlled hundreds of thousands of prime acres.

 New Ethnicities and Identities Just as they had for the mission system, native Californians provided most of the labor for the emergent ranching economy.
 Spanish-speaking natives intermarried with working-class Mexicans, blurring already complicated racial categories.